 Don’t Be Afraid to Converse

 Another bugbear is people failing to respond or reply to potential conversation starters.
-Far too many brands are missing a huge opportunity to “put the SOCIAL back into social media” by simply not replying to or engaging with people who comment.
+Far too many projects are missing a huge opportunity by simply not replying to or engaging with people who comment.

 This couldn’t be further from the truth.